How To Exfoliate Your Face: Easy and Quick Tips

 If you are environmentally conscious, there are alternative methods besides using exfoliating scrubs that have micro-bead related ingredients in their products:

-How to exfoliate your face with electric facial cleansing brush
+How to exfoliate your face with an electric facial cleansing brush

-Pro: The manual is cost effective compared to their electrical counterpart.
+Pro: The manual is cost-effective compared to its electrical counterpart.
 You control the momentum and pressure of the cleansing brush as this will be great for people with sensitive skin.